rogeruiz/budget/README.md

 set.
 All arguments are placed within the query.
 We mostly use this to aggregate entries that are tagged in a particular way that don't cater well into the description or the category for the entry.

+#### Convert

+The `scripts/convert` file runs `ledger convert` with some whitespace processing on the CSV file we download from our bank.
+The preprocessing removes newlines from the Description fields of the CSV file and is needed because ledger chokes on the newlines within it.
+This takes two arguments, `path/to/file.csv` and `path/to/file.ledger`.
+The latter is needed by `ledger convert` to process the CSV file.